 NRT will support the development and dissemination of tools and resources that help First Nations in BC and their communities build capacity.
-NRT will continue to promote the First Nations in BC Web Portal (www.fnbc.info), which is an online databank for capacity-building tools, best practices and resources.
-In addition, NRT will continue to develop and disseminate an assertion and consultation framework guide for First Nations.
+NRT will continue to promote the First Nations in BC Web Portal (www.fnbc.info), which is an online databank for capacity-building tools, best practices and other resources.
+In addition, NRT will continue to develop and disseminate an assertion of First Nations rights framework guide to maximize economic development.
 Other capacity building resources may include: